-My Journey to Bhimtal in The Himalayas and One Fantasy Trip to the Misty Mountains
+My Journey to Bhimtal in the Himalayas and a Trip to My Ancestral Place in Misty Mountains

 My Journey to Bhimtal in Nainital District of India

-I had an interview call from UP Electronics for a post of Asstt.
-Accounts Officer.
+I had an interview call from UP Electronics for the post of Assistant Accounts Officer.
 So, I set out from Allahabad City by train and reached Haldwani junction in the Northern Regions as per travel instructions I got from the Personnel Department of that Company which sent me the interview card.
-It was a long night journey and was already morning when I reached Haldwani.
-From there, I caught a tourist Bus which reaches Bhimtal after an adventurous journey of roughly 2 hours through hills and forests on both sides of the road.
-Bhimtal is located on a hill which is 1370 meters above sea level and surrounded by beautiful sceneries of snowy mountains and greenery forests.
-The bus took many curves through very narrow passages while going atop the hill and the route has many deep valleys also on both sides of the road making it a scary but thrilling journey.
-I was much frightened at some curves fearing the bus may fell down into the valley.
+It was a long night journey and I reached Haldwani in the morning.
+From there, I caught a tourist Bus which reached Bhimtal after an adventurous journey of roughly 2 hours through hills and forests on both sides of the road.
+Bhimtal is located on a hilltop 1370 meters above sea level and surrounded by beautiful sceneries of lakes, snowy mountains, and greenery.
+The bus took many curves through very narrow passages while going atop the hill and the route has many deep valleys on both sides of the road making it a scary but thrilling journey.
+I got frightened at some curves fearing the bus may fall into the valley.
 I think the drivers driving those vehicles get a lot of training before being recruited to drive them.

-I already booked a Room at the Mountain Club Hotel, through online booking, for my 2 days stay there.
+I had already booked a room at the Mountain Club Hotel, through an online booking platform for my 2-day stay there.
 They allotted me a nice room with a wide window facing the beautiful scenery of Lakes and the far away Himalayan Range Mountains.

 Important Facts About Bhimtal

 Bhimtal is like a Mini District Head-Quarter of Nainital, India.
-It is located at a distance of 22 km from Nainital, which is famous all over the world.
+It is located 22 km from Nainital, which is famous as a Summer Resort.
 Bhimtal is no lesser than Nainital in awesome sceneries.
-Its climate also is very nice for the tourists.
+Its climate is very nice for the tourists.

-Winter temperatures are most suitable ranging between 5 to 16-degree Celsius.
+Winter temperatures are most suitable ranging between 5 to 16 degrees Celsius.
 The summer temperature ranges from 15 to 28 or so.

 Bhimtal is said to be associated with the stay of Bhima, the Mahabharata character during the exile period of the Pandavas.
 The word "Tal" refers to a lake.
 It is a place of numerous lakes.
 So, the name Bhimtal got its name.
 Even, there was a temple named Bhimeshwara Temple in the name of Bhima which was rebuilt again during the 17th century replacing the old one.